 This was at a time I was designing the new multi-function board for my PDP-11/Hack.
 A short view into the KDJ11-E CPU Module User’s Guide showed exactly how this had to be implemented, in fact it only requires that the data input and output pins of the DS1215 phantom clock switch were made available to bit 8 of the so called additional status register at address 17777526(8).
 As I had some spare pins and resources, in the CPLD used on the new multi-function board, I added a DS1215 and the logic to make the input/output available in a minimal additional status register.

 Later I added an option to Oleg’s TOY program to allow programming the phantom chip.
 See separate posts in the projects section TOY.

 I used this program in a modified default RSX startup command file to provide a default string for the time and date which is normally asked.
-I also found then that there is already an option in the command file that depending on system features would magically read phantom clock chip and provide this time and date as the default.
+I also found then that there is already an option in the command file that depending on system features would magically read the phantom clock chip and provide the default for time and date.

 After some reading it was evident, that this feature must

 be related to the module code in the maintenance register